 Katie Novak

-When I was in high school, there was an amazing competition called Creative Awareness.
-As students, we had the opportunity to compete in the creative arts (painting, cooking, music, dance) to community judges and there were real cash prizes.
-Everyone from the community came out for the showcases, and if memory serves me right, my sister, Lindie brought home enough in prize money to send our family to the moon.
-Worry not, I did not come home empty handed.
+In high school, there was an amazing competition called Creative Awareness.
+As students, we had the opportunity to compete in the creative arts (painting, cooking, music, dance) to community judges, and there were real cash prizes.
+Everyone from the community came out for the showcases, and if memory serves me right, my sister Lindie brought home enough prize money to send our family to the moon.
+Worry not, I did not come home empty-handed.
 I took 3rd place in the baking competition with my Aunty Patti's Treasure Chest Bars.

-We often create checklists and rubrics for our learners so they have a better exemplar of what it means to be successful.
-Just like my own Creative Awareness experience, some of you would love to know what people are "looking for," when they are assessing the implementation of Universal Design for Learning (UDL).
+We often create checklists and rubrics for our learners so they have a better example of what it means to be successful.
+Just like my own Creative Awareness experience, some of you would love to know what people are "looking for" when assessing the implementation of Universal Design for Learning (UDL).
 Certainly, there are look-for tools that educators, schools, and districts can use to assess UDL implementation, but sometimes, those tools don't provide enough information about concrete strategies, reflection questions, or why each look-for is important.
-Worry not - we've got you.
-With my colleagues at Novak Education, we created a tool to help educators answer the question, "What does UDL look like?"
-And with these tools, we are rooting for you to take home the ultimate prize - more student learning and classroom engagement.
+Worry not — we've got you.

 1. Learning Objectives